Determinant-AI/determinant/README.md

 # Determinant
 This project aims to develop a cloud-friendly chatbot using open-source models and components.
 The chatbot will be built on top of a serverless architecture, allowing for scalability and cost-efficiency.
-The open-source models and components used in this project will enable the chatbot to be easily customized and improved by the community.
+The open-source models and components used in this project will enable the chatbot to be easily customized and improved by the users.

 ## Features
 The chatbot will have the following features: